jgwinnett/DWP-Test-Application/src/docs/planning_notes.md

 Won't prioritise I.P data due to 'realistic' use cases like VPNs

+Update 1: Upon closer inspection of the instructions it's more apparent that we should trust the 'city' data, then the co-ordinates, ignroe the I.P{.

 ### Random observations

-* The City API Only returns results for 'London' -- case matters
+* The City API Only returns results for 'London' not 'london' -- case matters
 * None of the example results for city = London have an I.P lookup that matches the lat/long listed
 * User (266)  with a Lat/Long that's definitely Near London (Loughton) has a city of "L’govskiy" ?? and an I.P lookup that resolves to Minnesota ??
 * User (322) with A Lat/Long that's sort of near London (~ 50 miles) has a city of "Rokiciny" (Poland), and an I.P lookup that resolves to Marseille...